Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 66-point total in three of eight games (37.5%) this season.
+- Alabama has combined with its opponents to put up more than 66.5 points in three of eight games this season.

-- LSU and its opponents have combined to score more than 66 points in two games this season.
+- LSU has combined with its opponents to score more than 66.5 points in two games this season.

-- The two teams combine to average 76.4 points per game, 10.4 more than the over/under in this contest.
+- The two teams combine to average 76.4 points per game, 9.9 more than the total in this contest.

-- The 49.4 combined points per game that these two squads have allowed this season are 16.6 fewer than the 66 total in this contest.
+- The 49.4 combined points per game that these two squads have allowed this season are 17.1 fewer than the 66.5 over/under in this contest.

-- Crimson Tide games have an average total of 62.4 points this season, 3.6 fewer than Saturday's over/under.
+- The Crimson Tide and their opponents score an average of 62.4 points per game, 4.1 fewer than Saturday's total.

-- The 61.9 PPG average total in Tigers games this season is 4.1 points fewer than this game's over/under.
+- The 66.5 total in this game is 4.6 points above the 61.9 average total in Tigers games this season.

 Alabama Stats and Trends

-- Alabama has played eight games, with five wins against the spread.
+- Alabama has five wins against the spread in eight games this season.

-- This season, the Crimson Tide have one ATS win in two games as a favorite of 28.5 points or more.

-- Alabama's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Alabama has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- Alabama is 5-3 against the spread and 7-1 overall this season when the team notches more than 28.8 points.
+- Alabama is 5-3 against the spread and 7-1 overall in games when it scores more than 28.8 points.

-- In games that Alabama picks up over 408.5 yards, the team is 5-2 against the spread and 6-1 overall.
+- Alabama is 5-2 against the spread and 6-1 overall when the team churns out more than 408.5 yards.

 - The Crimson Tide have six giveaways this season, while the Tigers have 11 takeaways .